 The minimum storage draft rate was determined by using the mass curve of low flow at a monthly interval (Bharali, 2015).
-255 Although specific evaluation of storage requirements is essential for design, reconnaissance planning can frequently be facilitated by using draft-storage curves based on low flow frequency analysis.
-Alrayess et al. (2017) determined the capacity of river storage by the mass curve method.
-The mass curve has many useful applications in the design of storage capacities, such as to determine the storage capacity and flood routing (Gao et al., 2017).
+Although specific evaluation of storage requirements is essential for design, reconnaissance planning can frequently be facilitated by using draft storage curves based on low-flow frequency analysis.
+Alrayess et al. (2017) de-